CyberCorps® Scholarship for Service (SFS)A Scholarship for Service through the National Science Foundation

 3. have demonstrated a high level of competency in relevant knowledge, skills, and abilities, as defined by the NICE Cybersecurity Workforce Framework;

 4. be a full-time student within three years of graduation with a bachelor’s or master’s degree in a coherent formal program that is focused on cybersecurity; or be a research-based doctoral student.

 The SFS Scholarship award supports up to three years of stipends, tuition and allowances for students in the general area of cybersecurity.
 The scholarships provide academic year stipends of $25,000 per year for undergraduate students and $34,000 per year for graduate students.
-It provides an educational allowance up to $15,750 (does not include items such as meal plans, housing, or parking); and a professional allowance of $6,000 per academic year for the SFS Job Fair and other travel, books, professional certifications etc.
+It provides a professional allowance of $6,000 per academic year for the SFS Job Fair and other travel, books, professional certifications etc.

 - Jia Di: Professor and 21st Century Research Leadership Chair, Computer Science and Computer Engineering, Homepage https://sites.uark.edu/jdi/

 - Brajendra Panda, Professor, Computer Science and Computer Engineering, Homepage http://csce.uark.edu/~bpanda/

 - Dale R. Thompson: Associate Professor, Computer Science and Computer Engineering, Homepage https://www.netgeekdr.com/

 - Chase Rainwater, Associate Professor, Industrial Engineering, Homepage https://sites.uark.edu/cer/

 - Alan Mantooth, Distinguished Professor and 21st Century Research Leadership Chair, Electrical Engineering, Homepage https://seeds.thepower.group/